maxmode/serverless_email_forward_terraform/README.md

 Storing emails in S3, executing AWS Lambda and SES should be even less.

 Another great feature is automation of mailboxes registration and management.
-In case you need to configure several emails on several domains - manual AWS configuration might become a nightmare.
+Especially helpful if you need to configure several emails on several domains.

 ## Credits